Features & Benefits

 - Institutional private real estate funds

 Diversification does ensure a profit or protect against a loss.
 The Fund provides limited liquidity by offering to make quarterly repurchases.
 The number of shares that the Fund will offer to repurchase will be determined by the Board of Directors on a quarterly basis and is anticipated to be 5%.
 Redemptions within 90 days of purchase may be subject to a fee.
 There is no guarantee that an investor will be able to sell all the shares that the investor desires to sell in any repurchase offer.

 Why do you need real estate in your portfolio?

 Investors seek to generate investment performance in their portfolios by balancing their risk for total return.
 While equity and bond markets can provide a solid base for a portfolio, alternative asset classes such as real estate have potential to add valuable portfolio characteristics such as reduced market correlation, overall risk reduction and increased portfolio diversification.

-The addition of appropriate allocations to real estate can also assist in achieving:
+The addition of appropriate allocations to real estate has the potential of achieving: